sherlock-protocol/sherlock-docs/README.md

 # Introduction to Sherlock

-SHERLOCK is a protocol on the Ethereum blockchain that protects Decentralized Finance (DeFi) users from exploits with proprietary security analysis and protocol-level coverage.
+Sherlock is a protocol on the Ethereum blockchain that protects Decentralized Finance (DeFi) users from exploits with proprietary security analysis and protocol-level coverage.

 You can find a brief overview of the Sherlock ecosystem below.